What is a biological community?

 All the spiecies living within a particular geographic area make up a biological community.
 For example, a forest of trees and plants, inhabited by animals and rooted in soil containing bacteria and fungi, makes a biological community.
 Over time biological communities can develop, and more plants and animals can reproduce.
 It is important that a balance must be maintained between consumption and production of resources, for a biological community to survie and thrive.

 Why is a biological community important?

-A biological community is important because the whole eco system is reliant on certain organisms, plants and animals.
-If one aspect of the biological is threatened then this could have a serious impact on the rest of the community.
-For example if part of an animals food chain disappears then this could affect other parts of the food chain.
-All aspects of the biological community depend on each other
+A biological community is important because the whole eco system (a natural biological community that is made up of both living and non-living parts) is relient on certain organisms plants and animals.
+If one aspect of the biological community is threatend then this could have a serious impact on the rest of the community.
+For example if part of an animals food chain dissapears then this could affect other parts of the food chain.
+All aspects of the biological community depends on eachother.